 Cancer develops when cells grow out of control.
 The most common type of stomach cancer (also known as gastric cancer) is adenocarcinoma.
+Gastrointestinal stromal tumors (GISTs) are uncommon but are more likely to spread.
 Cancer may also arise elsewhere in the body and spread to the stomach, a process known as metastasis.

 Who gets stomach cancer?

-About 28,000 people in the United States are diagnosed with stomach cancer and nearly 11,000 people die from it annually, according to the American Cancer Society.
-It is much more common elsewhere in the world, particularly in low-income countries, and it is a leading cause of cancer-related death.
+About 26,000 people in the United States are diagnosed with stomach cancer and nearly 11,000 people die from it annually, according to the American Cancer Society.
+It is much more common elsewhere in the world, particularly in Asia, and it is a leading cause of cancer-related death worldwide.

 Stomach cancer is more common among men than women.
-The risk of developing stomach cancer goes up with age and it occurs more often in people over 50.
-In the United States, stomach cancer is more common among Latino/Hispanic people, African Americans and Asians and Pacific Islanders than among white people.
+The risk of developing stomach cancer goes up with age and it occurs most often in people over 65.
+In the United States, stomach cancer is more common among Latino, African American, Native and Asian/Pacific Islander people compared with white people.

 What are the risk factors for stomach cancer?

-A major risk factor for stomach cancer is infection with Helicobacter pylori, bacteria that commonly cause stomach ulcers.
-Over time, infection can lead to inflammation and precancerous changes of the inner lining of the stomach.
+A major risk factor for stomach cancer is Helicobacter pylori, bacteria that commonly cause stomach ulcers.
+Over time, infection can lead to inflammation and precancerous changes in the lining of the stomach.

-Rates of stomach cancer have decreased in North America since the 1930s, likely because refrigeration has led to a fresher diet with less need for foods preserved by salting or smoking.
+Rates of stomach cancer have decreased in North America since the 1930s, perhaps because refrigeration has lessened the need to preserve foods by salting or smoking.
 More recently, increased use of antibiotics that kill H. Pylori may have contributed to the decrease.

 What are the symptoms of stomach cancer?